tush05tgsingh/document-retrieval/README.md

-# document-retrieval
+# Document-Retrieval
-##Using Topic-Based Query Paraphrasing to improve document retrieval in Learning to Rank Model
+## Using Topic-Based Query Paraphrasing to improve document retrieval in Learning to Rank Model

-###ABSTRACT
+### ABSTRACT
 Query Reformulation is a popular information retrieval method to retrieve relevant documents from a huge corpus for a given search query.
 Query paraphrasing is one of the effective techniques